Logo Voyage

 The Gjakova Grand Bazaar

-The townspeople pride themselves in their sense of town music practised, humour and sarcasm which distinguish it from the rest of Kosovo and enforce the local character.
+The townspeople pride themselves in their sense of town music practiced, humour and sarcasm which distinguish it from the rest of Kosovo and enforce the local character.
 Gjakova has contributed several important leaders to the history of Kosovo, such as World War II partisan and post-war leader Fadil Hoxha and communist Yugoslav Presidency Chairman Mahmut Bakalli, as well as to the cultural scene.

 While in Gjakova, make sure you talk to the locals, especially the young ones, since they are more proficient in English.
 And you will hear a story about every corner of the city.